pkese/FsChat/README.md

 ```
 Each time you `chat.send` a prompt, both the prompt and GPT's response are added to context.

-Context can be accessed using the `chat.context` property (it returns a list of previous interactions like the code above)
+Context can be accessed using the `chat.context` property (it returns a list of previous interactions like the example above)
-or it can be overwritten with `chat.setContext` method.
+and it can be overwritten with `chat.setContext` method.

 Context can also be cleared with `chat.clear()` or alternatively you can delete just the last interaction (your last `User` prompt plus GPT's response) with `chat.undo()`.

 ### Multi-agent example
-Here's an example of instatiating two agents and playing a 20 questions game betweeen them.
+Below is an example of instatiating two agents and playing a 20 questions game betweeen them.

 ```fsharp
 let agent1 = Chat(model=Gpt4o_mini, context=[